 The Security page of your account lets you configure two-factor authentication and view the SSH keys, SSL certificates, and security history of your account.

-Using two-factor authentication adds an additional layer of security against unauthorized access to your account.
+Using two-factor authentication with a username and password-based login adds an additional layer of security against unauthorized access to your account.
 Even if a bad actor gains access to your password, for example, they still can't access anything without also having your phone.

-In the two-factor authentication section you can:
+In the two-factor authentication section, you can:

 You can find more detailed instructions in our two-factor authentication documentation.

 SSH keys provide a more secure way to log in to your Droplet.
 We recommend them for all users.

 In this section, you can upload an SSH public key to your account and name it.
 Once you've added a key, you can select it during Droplet creation to automatically add it to new Droplets.
 You can also add SSH keys directly to existing Droplets.

 For more detailed instructions, see our SSH key documentation:

 Some product features, like load balancer SSL termination and custom Spaces CDN endpoints, require SSL certificates.
 The certificates section of your account security page lets you manage the SSL certificates uploaded to your account.